EuanEdgar/EuanEdgar.github.io/src/sites/blog/content/posts/the_blog_without_a_backend/post.md

 # Getting into Vue
 Now begins the process of getting this data loaded in a web page, and making it look more like a fully-featured blog than just a page churning out JSON data.
 In terms of loading the data into the page, it's quite simple.
 The user visits a URL which has a post identifier in it - of the form [/blog/post/the-blog-without-a-backend](post#the-blog-without-a-backend).
 Vue renders a [`Post` view](https://github.com/EuanEdgar/euanedgar.github.io/blob/master/src/sites/blog/views/Post.vue) which pulls the identifier (Called a slug) out of the URL and passes it down through a [`DataLoader` component](https://github.com/EuanEdgar/euanedgar.github.io/blob/master/src/sites/blog/components/DataLoader.vue) to the [`Post` component](https://github.com/EuanEdgar/euanedgar.github.io/tree/master/src/sites/blog/components/Post).

 The `DataLoader` then fetches the specified JSON file and hands it down to its slot (The `Post` component in this case).
 Originally it used webpack's dynamic module loading to load the JSON files.
-This was great for a simplicity and caching point of view, posts would even be available offline.
+This was great from a simplicity and caching point of view, posts would even be available offline.
 But the caching was a little too aggressive.
 If a post was changed, or a new post was added (Categories are also loaded via the `DataLoader`), that post wouldn't be available until the offline cache has had a chance to refresh (This will generally be the on the second full page load).

 # Working with markdown
 Now that we have the data in a component we need to change something like this: